-Any entrepreneur can tell you that one of the first and most important steps you can take for a business is creating the business plan.
-Your business plan will serve as a blueprint for the company you’re about to create, dictating how it should be structured and how it’s going to operate.
-It’s also the only artifact related to your business that you’ll have during the early stages, so it’s often what you’ll use to pitch your idea to investors and appeal to potential partners.
+Any entrepreneur will tell you that one of the first steps for a business is creating the business plan.
+Your business plan will serve as a blueprint for the company you’re about to create, dictating it’s structure and operation.
+It’s also the only artifact related to your business that you’ll have during the early stages.
+Thus, it’s often what you’ll use to pitch your idea to investors and appeal to potential partners.

 Creating a business plan for prospective investors is always a time-intensive process, but if you want to maximize your chances of appealing to potential investors, you’ll need to spend even more time refining it.
-In this guide, we’ll explain how to create a business plan, from scratch, that both accurately captures your business idea and efficiently packages it for presentation to investors.
+In this guide, we’ll explain how to create a business plan, from scratch.
+It’ll both accurately captures your business idea and efficiently packages it for presentation to investors.

 Overall Goals when Business Plan for Prospective Investors

 Let’s start by identifying the main goals you’ll want to achieve in this process:

 - Good first impressions.
 Startup investors tend to be busy people.
 They don’t want to waste time listening to ideas that don’t stand a chance of success.
 They’ve likely heard a lot of similar pitches in their years as an investor.
 If you want a reasonable chance to make your case and pitch your business, you’ll need to lead with a good first impression.
 You need to convince these investors that your business plan is worth considering.

 - Competitive dominance.
 Chances are, you’re not the only entrepreneur pitching a business idea to these investors—and you may not even be the only entrepreneur pitching in the same day.
 Additionally, there are probably dozens, or even hundreds of businesses like yours already operational.
 If you want a chance at getting the funding you need, you’ll need to convince these investors that you have a competitive edge; you’ll need some way to prove you’re better than the competition.